Answers to your questions

 Here is a blog we wrote on the subject called “Simple but not Simplistic”.

 Some supermarket own label, and many smaller brands, are not currently included in the app.
-You can help to get them included by filling out our easy to use (but long!) form which we will then verify.
-If a smaller brand wants to add data then please get in touch.
+You can help to get them included by filling out our easy to use form and we’ll then see if there is a way to find more details on that product.

 Whilst we have data from many of the UK’s leading supermarkets there are some which we don’t have yet.
-These include Tesco, Aldi, Lidl and Iceland.
+These include Aldi, Lidl and Iceland.
 We would very much like to include them in our data and if you agree let us know.
-In the meantime users can add their own products to the app.